-Unfamiliar terms are explained in a glossary of terms at the end of this document.
+Unfamiliar terms are explained in a glossary at the end of this document.

-Section A: The authority of The Open University to make regulations a) The Royal Charter and Statutes of The Open University set out our legal status and powers as a University.
+Version number: 1.1 Approved by: Delegate, Director Academic Services Effective from: 1 August 2023 Date for review: March 2024 a) The Royal Charter and Statutes of The Open University set out our legal status and powers as a University.
 They give the Senate authority for academic matters and the power to make regulations and rules regarding Students who are studying a taught course, registration and enrolment of Students, continuation of study, content of studies, teaching or supervision of Students, assessment of Students, award of Open University credit and credit awarded in recognition of prior learning (RPL credit), structure and content of qualifications and the award and classification of a qualification.
 The Senate may delegate the power to make and vary academic regulations.